jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Syncing the node took FOREVER so I asked the Akula team how to speed it up.
 They recommended I get a bare metal machine with a SSD and dedicated resources.
-It has a super fast SSD, it was cheaper, we had a consistent workload - what could go wrong.
+It has a super fast SSD, it was cheaper and we had a consistent workload - what could go wrong.

 Next thing I knew I had a Hertzner bare metal server running an eth node.

-Once the node was synced I was too excited that I forgot to sleep.
+Once the node was synced I was too excited that I couldn't sleep.
+I had to get it working.
 At 7AM I finally got everything working and the numbers were amazing.

 ![Screenshot 2023-01-04 at 10.43.46 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.43.46 AM.png>)